Collaborative Statement Calls for End to Gun Violence

 Read More About Sister Jacqueline Hirsch’s Life

-If you would like to make a donation in honor of Sister Hirsch or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.
+If you would like to make a donation in honor of Sister Jacqueline or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.

 Remembering Sister Bernadine Hasse, OSF